WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 > established what became the foundation for Satyrn.js, namely using markdown for curriculum
 > with a simple addition of an interactive editor and code execution for JavaScript code blocks.

-The idea was to keep the file format of markdown--which is popular and well known to developers using github--with a simple custom rendering of JavaScript code blocks to add the interactivity we wanted.
+The idea was to combine the file format of markdown--which is popular and well known to developers using github--with a simple custom rendering of JavaScript code blocks to add the interactivity we wanted.

-Since there exist common tools for all of these components, this turned out to be just about the perfect scope of work for the three day workshop in Barcelona.
-We use electron to create a JavaScript native app, showdown.js to convert from markdown to html, and the Ace editor for, well, editing.
+Since there exist common tools for all of these components, this turned out to be just about the perfect scope of work for the three-day workshop in Barcelona.
+We used Electron to create a JavaScript native app, showdown.js to convert from markdown to html, and the Ace editor for, well, editing.
 Combined with the built-in support for node.js in Electron, we had a proof of concept that got the basics right using standard markdown and standard JavaScript.

 Of course, there were gaps and a few bugs.
-And there still are (see the section on next steps for a discussion), however, the basics work.
+And there still are (see the section on next steps for a discussion); however, the basics work.
 It's cross-platform and open source and should work on every platform you can run node.js on.
 We haven't tried it as a mobile app (definitely out of scope), but it works on Linux, MacOs, and Windows.